Table of Contents

-- Marketing: Create fully customizable discount coupons, offer related products for the ones that are currently viewed, set up quantity price breaks and automatically label the products that are on sale.
-To assist you with your marketing campaigns, the plugin integrates with Google Base, Google Analytics, Share This and Campaign Monitor.
+- Marketing: Create fully customizable discount coupons, offer related products for the ones that are currently viewed, set up quantity price breaks, and automatically label the products that are on sale.
+To assist you with your marketing campaigns, the plugin integrates with Google Base, Google Analytics, Share This, and Campaign Monitor.

 - Payment gateways: Free version offers ProPay, PayPal, and WorldPay.
-More gateways can be obtained by purchasing separate addons or CloudSwipe (former Mijireh) integration addon for bulk enabling of secure credit card payments from 100+ providers.
+More gateways can be obtained by purchasing separate addons or CloudSwipe (former Mijireh) integration addon for bulk enabling secure credit card payments from 100+ providers.

-- Shipping: Set custom shipping rules for your goods by choosing among flat, table or weight shipping options (the ones available in free version.)
+- Shipping: Set custom shipping rules for your goods by choosing among flat, table or weight shipping options (the ones available in the free version.)
 Defining shipping zones (i.e. zones and countries you send your products to) is possible within the frеe version too.

 - Reporting: Analyze your store’s performance with stats on your site’s back end or export the obtained reports and analytics as CSV files.

-Price: price for the Gold Cart extension, aka a premium version of the plugin with extended functionality starts from $99.
+Price: Price for the Gold Cart extension, aka a premium version of the plugin with extended functionality starts from $99.
 Apart from it, 15 more add-ons are available (third-party integrations mostly.)